 Other disorders linked to dementia

 - Huntington's disease.
-Caused by a genetic mutation, this disease causes certain nerve cells in your brain and spinal cord to waste away.
-Signs and symptoms, including a severe decline in thinking (cognitive) skills usually appear around age 30 or 40.
+Huntington's disease is caused by a genetic change.
+The disease causes certain nerve cells in the brain and spinal cord to waste away.
+Symptoms include a decline in thinking skills, known as cognitive skills.
+Symptoms usually appear around age 30 or 40.

-Traumatic brain injury.
-This condition is caused by repetitive head trauma, such as experienced by boxers, football players or soldiers.
+Traumatic brain injury (TBI).
+This condition is most often caused by repetitive head trauma.
+Boxers, football players or soldiers might develop TBI.

-Depending on the part of the brain that's injured, this condition can cause dementia signs and symptoms, such as depression, explosiveness, memory loss, uncoordinated movement and impaired speech, as well as slow movement, tremors and rigidity (parkinsonism).
+Dementia symptoms depend on the part of the brain that's injured.
+TBI can cause depression, explosiveness, memory loss and impaired speech.
+TBI also may cause slow movement, tremors and stiffness.
 Symptoms might not appear until years after the trauma.

 Creutzfeldt-Jakob disease.
 This rare brain disorder usually occurs in people without known risk factors.
-This condition might be due to an abnormal form of a protein.
-Creutzfeldt-Jakob disease can be inherited or caused by exposure to diseased brain or nervous system tissue.
+This condition might be due to deposits of infectious proteins called prions.
+Symptoms of this fatal condition usually appear after age 60.

 - Parkinson's disease.
-Many people with Parkinson's disease eventually develop dementia symptoms (Parkinson's disease dementia).
+Many people with Parkinson's disease eventually develop dementia symptoms.
+When this happens, it's known as Parkinson's disease dementia.

 Dementia-like conditions that can be reversed

-Some causes of dementia or dementia-like symptoms can be reversed with treatment.
+Some causes of dementia-like symptoms can be reversed with treatment.
 They include:

 - Infections and immune disorders.
-Dementia-like symptoms can result from fever or other side effects of your body's attempt to fight off an infection.
-Conditions such as multiple sclerosis that result from the body's immune system attacking nerve cells also can cause dementia.
+Dementia-like symptoms can result from a fever or other side effects of the body's attempt to fight off an infection.
+Multiple sclerosis and other conditions caused by the body's immune system attacking nerve cells also can cause dementia.

-- Reactions to medications.
-A reaction to a medication or an interaction of several medications can cause dementia-like symptoms.
+- Medicine side effects.
+Side effects of medicines, a reaction to a medicine or an interaction of several medicines can cause dementia-like symptoms.

-- Subdural hematomas.
-Bleeding between the surface of the brain and the covering over the brain, which is common in the elderly after a fall, can cause symptoms similar to dementia.
+- Subdural bleeding.
+Bleeding between the surface of the brain and the covering over the brain can be common in older adults after a fall.
+Subdural bleeding can cause symptoms similar to those of dementia.

 - Brain tumors.
 Rarely, dementia can result from damage caused by a brain tumor.

-Many factors can eventually lead to dementia.
+Many factors can eventually contribute to dementia.
 Some factors, such as age, can't be changed.
-Others can be addressed to reduce your risk.
+You can address other factors to reduce your risk.

 Risk factors that can't be changed

 - Family history.
 Having a family history of dementia puts you at greater risk of developing the condition.
 However, many people with a family history never develop symptoms, and many people without a family history do.
-Tests to determine whether you have certain genetic mutations are available.
+There are tests to determine whether you have certain genetic changes that may increase your risk.